 Praia do Almoxarife, Azores Photo Collection

 I forget her name- that German girl I met at the Blue Youth Hostel in Quito, Ecuador.
 She spoke excellent Spanish and English.
-She held herself well with this confident, alluring presence.
+She held herself with a confident presence.
 She told me she found herself in Cali: the salsa capital of Colombia.
-I’ll have you know some of the most interesting conversations … Continue reading Remembering Quito, Ecuador: Essential Questions on Travel and Purpose
+Some of the most interesting conversations happen in hostels with people who’s … Continue reading Remembering Quito, Ecuador: Essential Questions on Travel and Purpose